swkeever/skies.dev/src/content/binary-search/index.md

 Binary search is an **efficient search algorithm on a sorted array of elements.** The binary search algorithm comes from a family of algorithms called [divide and conquer](https://www.khanacademy.org/computing/computer-science/algorithms/merge-sort/a/divide-and-conquer-algorithms), but the terminology isn't too important for this discussion.

-Instead of writing all the code for binary search, I want to convince you that you _probably already use_ the algorithm in your life.
+In this article, I want to convince you that you _probably already use_ the binary search algorithm in your life.

 ## Binary search in the real world

-Let's say you are at an AirBnB in a remote location on a weekend getaway.
-You want to disconnect yourself for a while, so you go to a place where there's no internet.
-You want to use this weekend to read some books you've been wanting to read.
+Let's say you're at an AirBnB in a remote location on a weekend getaway.
+You want to disconnect for a while, so you go to a place where there's no internet.
+You want to use this weekend to read science fiction novels.

 You are reading your book one night and you stumble on a word that you don't know.
-The word happened to be "Octothorpe".
+The word happened to be "octothorpe".

 You walk over to the bookshelf the AirBnB host provided to look for a dictionary.
 Ah, there it is.